Last Updated on January 19, 2026 by Emma Fajcz | Published: April 27, 2022

-Some cities (Lisbon comes to mind) have reached a breaking point from overtourism.
-While the pandemic was like a massive reset button for the travel industry around the globe, it’s going to be important to keep sustainability in mind if we’re to avoid over-tourism in the future, in Florence and elsewhere.
+Some cities, like Lisbon, have reached a breaking point from overtourism.
+Even though the pandemic was a massive reset button for the travel industry worldwide, we need to keep sustainability in mind if we’re to avoid over-tourism in Florence and everywhere else.

 There are, however, a few months when Florence isn’t as busy.
 The “low season” is roughly from November through March, with the exception of the Christmas and New Year’s holidays.
 The weather is often colder, yes, but you’ll be able to experience a city that isn’t bursting at the seams—which is often easier on your wallet and good for the city, too.